Breast Cancer Prevention

 Obesity increases the risk of breast cancer, especially in postmenopausal women who have not used hormone replacement therapy.

 Drinking alcohol increases the risk of breast cancer.
 The level of risk rises as the amount of alcohol consumed rises.

 Decreasing the length of time a woman's breast tissue is exposed to estrogen may help prevent breast cancer.
 Exposure to estrogen is reduced in the following ways:

-- Ovarian ablation: The amount of estrogen made by the body can be greatly reduced by removing one or both ovaries, which make estrogen.
+- Ovarian ablation : The ovaries make estrogen.
+The amount of estrogen made by the body can be greatly reduced by removing one or both ovaries.
 Also, drugs may be taken to lower the amount of estrogen made by the ovaries.